Enhancing Large Language Models in Coding Through Multi-Perspective Self-Consistency: Discussion about Pass

 Although their implementation serves as an effective measure of the code generation ability of different foundation models (referred to as the first category of methods in the following), it is not suitable to evaluate methods involving filtering or selection during the inference stage \citep{li2022CompetitionLevel,chen2022CodeT} (referred to as the second category of methods in the following), as the $n$ generated solutions are identical.

 To address the limitation, we implement a variant of Pass$@k$.
 We assume each method provides a score function over the $n$ generated solutions, which provides a unified view for the two method categories and hence enables a fair comparison.
-Based on the original definition of Pass$@k$, we evaluate the method by testing the top-$k$ solutions with the highest scores.
+The first category can be regarded as assigning an identical score to each solution.
+Similar to the original definition of Pass$@k$, we evaluate the method by testing the top-$k$ solutions with the highest scores.
 As the score function may assign the same score to multiple solutions, the test result of the top-k is not deterministic but an expected value.